pivotal-cf/docs-on-demand-service-broker/README.md

 | v0.10.x         | obsolete, but do not delete the branch |
 | v0.9.x          | obsolete, but do not delete the branch |

+**Note:** Edits to partials on the v0.18.x branch should be sycned with their corresponding partial in the [Services Partials](https://github.com/pivotal/docs-services-partials) repo.
+Eventually, `docs-on-demamd-service-broker` partials will sourced from the Services Partials repo and removed here.

 # Book repo for publishing this content